Can a person have double tax residency?

 Double tax residency ooccurs when two countries consider the same person to be resident in their territory and, consequently, subject to global income tax in both countries.

 From the legal point of view, double tax residency is an unusual and negative situation for the interests of individuals, companies, and the countries themselves.
 Spain, like the majority of neighbouring countries, follows the majoritarian model and taxes based on the residence of natural persons.
 A person is considered a tax resident in Spain if:

 - He or she physically remains in Spanish territory for more than 183 days.

 - If he or she has the main base of your work activities or economic interests directly or indirectly in Spain.

-This period of six months (or 183 days) is calculated from the first day on which the taxpayer begins his or her fiscal activity in Spain.
-If the taxpayer makes sporadic trips abroad, and declares the periods of absence from the country, the Treasury would not take these absences into account, and would continue to consider him or her a tax resident in Spain.
+The 183-day period is calculated from the first day the taxpayer begins his tax activity in Spain.
+If the taxpayer made sporadic trips abroad, and declared the period of absence from the country, the Tax Agency would not take those absences into account and would continue to consider him a tax resident in Spain.